 See video Prestige €212000

 Situated in the historic riverside village La Garde Viaur, this property has been in the same family for almost 150 years.
-It has been tastefully restored and improved over the years to offer a magnificent four bedroom home with two large reception rooms, a generously proportioned kitchen/diner, bathroom, shower room, wine cave, cellar, and large garage.
+It has been tastefully restored and improved over the years to offer a magnificent three bedroom home with two large reception rooms, a generously proportioned kitchen/diner, bathroom, shower room, wine cave, cellar, and large garage.
 All doors and windows are hand crafted in chestnut.
 Alongside the house is a small stone barn incorporating a large workshop and storeroom.
 Next to the barn is a deep well with stainless steel encased pump providing unlimited water for the garden.

 The property is situated at the entrance to the village and is discretely located in a narrow lane, just off the road that runs through to the church and beyond.

 Access to the house is via a wrought iron gate leading onto the original courtyard which runs the length of the house.

 The house is made up of three parts.
 The part furthest from the lane dates back to the late 18th century, followed by an addition in about 1810 and finally, the section closest to the lane , in 1872.

 The main door leads into a large Salon, 6.4m x 5.8m, with a quarry tiled floor and wood panelled ceiling.
 The room is triple aspect with fireplace with inset wood burning stove, chestnut display cabinets set into the wall, and a staircase up to two bedrooms.
 Door to Kitchen/Diner.

 Landing, 2.7m x 2.4m.
 Timber floor and door and stairs to renovated loft space.